isomerpages/enterprisesg-wmo/_faq/faqs-on-weights-and-measures-programme.md

 **13. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices/reference weights calibrated?**

-You may wish to contact the National Metrology Centre at 67149200 or email <metrology@nmc-a-star.edu.sg> for calibration services.
+You may wish to contact the National Metrology Centre at 67149200 or email  for calibration services.

-You may also visit <https://www.sac-accreditation.gov.sg> and search for a list of accredited organisations for calibration services.
+You may also visit  and search for a list of accredited organisations for calibration services.

 **14. How can I contact WMO?**

-For more enquiries, please contact WMO at 1800 773 3163 or email to <consumerprotection@enterprisesg.gov.sg>.
-Alternatively, please visit our website at <https://www.wmo.gov.sg>.
+For more enquiries, please contact WMO at 1800 773 3163 or email to [weightsandmeasures@enterprisesg.gov.sg](mailto:weightsandmeasures@enterprisesg.gov.sg).
+Alternatively, please visit our website at https://www.weightsandmeasures.gov.sg/.